10 Best Generac Portable Generators of 2024 – Reviews & Top Picks

 Generators come in many sizes, shapes, and power levels.
-Some are loud and obnoxious while others are quiet enough to take camping without disturbing nature.
-Whether you’re looking for a generator as the main backup for your home in an emergency situation or to power a job site full of tools, Generac generators provide a high level of reliability trusted by many.
+Some are loud and obnoxious, while others are quiet enough to take camping without disturbing nature.
+Whether you’re looking for a generator as the primary backup for your home in an emergency or to power a job site full of tools, Generac generators provide a high level of reliability.

 The 10 Best Generac Portable Generators

 1. Generac 7117 Portable Inverter Generator – Best Overall

 If you’re looking for a quiet, portable, gas-efficient Generac generator, look no further than the GP2200i.
 Weighing in under 50 pounds, this generator is the definition of portable.
 The 2,200 watts of power it provides is a bit on the low side.
 However, it offers a parallel feature that allows you to double your power by hooking two inverters together.
 Since this unit is very affordable, you could have a parallel setup for less than the cost of many other Generac models.

 The eco-mode allows for efficient low-power operation at a tranquil noise level.
 Of course, the GP200i generator is never loud.
 It was one of the quietest models we tested, making it a great choice for camping.
 It was also very conservative with fuel, running for more than 10 hours at 25 percent load on just a single gallon of gas.

 Our only real complaint was that the plastic casing was not built to withstand abuse.
 As long as you treat this machine well, it should operate for a long time.
 We feel confident recommending the Generac GP2200i portable inverter generator as the best overall portable generator.

 2. Generac 5734 Gas Powered Portable Generator – Best Value